Danko-Lab/E-P_contacts/README.md

 About Conda Environments: https://conda.io/docs/user-guide/tasks/manage-environments.html

-* please cd to get to the directory where the `environment.yml` is before you install the environment
+（2）please cd to get to the directory where the `environment.yml` is before you install the environment
 ```
 cd E-P_contacts
 ```
-（2）then install the environment using:
+（3）then install the environment using:
 ```
 conda env create -f environment.yml
 ```